 How Do I Pack Knives?

-You can pack similar sized knives together by taping the edges and then wrap it in packing paper.
+You can pack similar sized knives together by taping the edges and then wrap them in packing paper.
 Otherwise, pack the knife individually.
 Another tip is to put a rubber band around the handle, so you know where to carefully grab it.

 How to Use Excess Space in Cell Dividers?